SynedraAcus/pyplot_reference/README.md

  Run the script to get the image.

- `python3 ./reference.py --format svg --size a3`
+ `python3 ./reference.py --format svg`

- Only A* pages from A0 to A5 are supported; for raster file formats the dpi is set to 300.
   Available file formats depend on the installation.
+For raster file formats the dpi is set to 300.

  Tested in Python3.4 and higher.